 Each participant will be issued a Passport Journal to collect stamps from backcountry camps and to journal their adventure at Philmont.
-You are welcome to submit the highlights from your journal to the Welcome Center and they might be shared at closing campfire or lead to bigger adventures around the world!
+You are welcome to submit the highlights from your journal to the Welcome Center and they might be shared at the closing campfire.